bhagyeshagresar/turtle_control/inspection.md

     (Hint: use `rossrv info` on the type of the `/switch` service to see the parameters.
      To test the behavior, look at the code or try calling with `x = 1`, `y = 1`, once with `linear_velocity = 0` and `angular_velocity = 0` and once with these at different nonzero values.)
 14. What is the value of the `/mover/velocity` parameter? `4.5`
-15. What happens to the turtle's motion if you change `/mover/velocity` to 10 while the turtlesim and mover node are running? same
+15. What happens to the turtle's motion if you change `/mover/velocity` to 10 while the turtlesim and mover node are running? `same`
 16. Use the ROS command `rosnode kill /mover` to kill the `/mover` node.
-17. Use the ROS command `${command and args}` to start the `/mover` node.
+17. Use the ROS command `rosrun crazy_turtle mover cmd_vel:=/turtle1/cmd_vel` to start the `/mover` node.
 Be sure to remap `cmd_vel` to `/turtle1/cmd_vel`.
-18. What happened to the turtle's velocity after relaunching `mover`? `${faster | slower | same}`
+18. What happened to the turtle's velocity after relaunching `mover`? `faster`